 Things to consider when considering buying a Flatastic puppy:

-We allow puppies to learn and develop from mom, siblings and other family members up to 9 weeks and longer if the individual puppy needs to and we can provide the right circumstances for it.
-This will give puppies a chance to learn some basic skills in social behavior and they will benefit from this the rest of their lives.
-We invest in providing knowledge and guidance to new owners – also for those who are experienced handlers.
-This has proven to benefit the individual puppy in developing during the first year of life.
+We allow puppies to learn and develop from mommy, siblings and other family members up to 9 weeks and longer if the individual puppy needs to and we can provide the right circumstances for it.
+This will give puppies a chance to learn some basic skills in social behavior from which they will benefit from the rest of their lives and you as a future owner will benefit too.

 In preparation of our first litter in the year 2020, I followed the breeders course of the FRC and the complete Dr Vet Beh Amber Batson’s Puppy course for professionals.
+In 2023 I have continued my schooling on puppy testing and health.

 Love for the Flatcoated Retriever